adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 - Creates an **app registration** in Azure AD, with a **client secret**.
 Also, creates a **Bot Framework bot** (visible in [dev.botframework.com](https://dev.botframework.com/)) that is tied to this app registration, and that uses this client secret.

 This is all a bit confusing, as there are so many moving parts when deploying the agent to Teams.
 Although the toolkit simplifies deployment, it is not super-clear what is going on, and how the different parts in the infrastructure relate to each-other.
-For example, the bot can be configured in multiple places - both at [dev.botframework.com](https://dev.botframework.com/) and [dev.teams.microsoft.com/tools/bots](https://dev.teams.microsoft.com/tools/bots).
+For example, the bot can be configured in multiple places - both at [dev.botframework.com](https://dev.botframework.com/) and [dev.teams.microsoft.com/tools/bots](https://dev.teams.microsoft.com/tools/bots), as well as an Azure Bot Service.
 The toolkit uses the Bot Framework bot, but parts of the documentation instead talks about creating the bot in Azure Bot Service.

-One snag that I hit was that the provisioning failed until I manually created a **dev tunnel** in Visual Studio:
+One snag that I hit was that the provisioning failed until I manually created a **dev tunnel** in Visual Studio (and removed the one that already existed):

 ![alt text](/images/251018/devtunnel.png)